Import bill surged by $16b in 2018

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The incumbent government has conceded that the import bill surged by $16 billion from $45 billion in 2016 to $61 billion in 2018 under PML-N regime primarily due to the investment-driven import of machinery under CPEC, industrial raw materials and intermediate goods.
+ISLAMABAD: The incumbent government has conceded that the import bill surged by $16 billion from $45 billion in 2016 to $61 billion in 2018 primarily due to the investment-driven import of machinery under CPEC, industrial raw materials and intermediate goods.

 In a draft policy for preparation of Strategic Trade Policy Framework (STPF) for 2020-25, the government has conceded that the imports had remained stable around $45-46 billion from FY2012 to FY2016, but surged by $16 billion to touch $61 billion in the next two years (2016-18) primarily due to (a) the investment-driven import of machinery under CPEC, industrial raw materials and intermediate goods, (b) 12 percent additional consumption of petroleum products due to 19 percent price decline, (c) 17 percent hike in palm oil price, and (d) increase in import of pulses and cotton by 60 percent and 7 percent respectively owing to shortfall in domestic production.